NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 > [!Note]
 > You must explicitly specify every control that you would like to see in the toolbox/assets pane.
 Ensure you specify them in the format `Namespace.ControlName`.
+> If your package contains multiple control assemblies, then you must have a separate `File` node for each one of them.
+Also, you may choose to put controls from a single assembly into different categories.
+You can do that by creating additional `ToolboxItems` nodes.

 ## Add custom icons to your controls

-To display a custom icon in the toolbox/assets pane, add an image to the library project with the name “Namespace.ControlName.extension” and set the build action to “Embedded Resource”.
+To display a custom icon in the toolbox/assets pane, add an image to the library project or the corresponding design.dll project with the name “Namespace.ControlName.extension” and set the build action to “Embedded Resource”.
+Supported formats are `.png`, `.jpg`, `.jpeg`, `.gif`, and `.bmp`.

 In the example above, the project contains an image file named “ManagedPackage.MyCustomControl.png”.

 ![Setting a custom icon in a project](media/UWP-control-custom-icon.png)

+> [!Note]
+> For native controls, you must put the icon as a resource in the design.dll project.

 ## Support specific Windows platform versions